nicholasanastacio/nicholasanastacio_website/content/authors/admin/_index.md

   url: https://www.gwhatchet.com

 # Short bio (displayed in user profile at end of posts)
-bio: My focus is on creating inforgraphics and data visualizations to accompany stories on a range of beats.
+bio: My focus is on creating inforgraphics and data visualizations to accompany news stories on a range of beats.

 # Interests to show in About widget
 interests:
 - Data Journalism
 - Data Visualization
-- Psephology
+- Graphic Design

 # Education to show in About widget
 education: